 - Used straight several times, and later somewhat subverted in School Days; especially when the promise is actually about something very important.
 Of course, part Makoto being Makoto and part everyone being idiots, he ended up breaking every single one of them.

-- In Xxx Ho Lic (anime only), one of Yuuko's customers lands herself into hot water by making promises she can't keep.
+- Anime only: one of Yuuko's customers lands herself into hot water by making promises she can't keep.

 - There's also the Pinky Swear between Watanuki and Himawari.